netCommonsEU/CommonTasker-Testing/Testing_instructions.md

 ### *Installing CommonTasker*

-Please find the ,apk file and download it to your smartphone.
+Please find the app-debug.apk file and download it to your smartphone.
 It will be installed automatically.

 1. Verify whether the application has been installed successfully or not.